weavora/wform/README.md

 		));
 	}

-	// delete model with relation with single line of code :) public function actionDelete($id)
+	// delete the model with relation to a single line of code :) public function actionDelete($id)
 	{
 		$myModel = MyModel::model()->findByPk($id);